Best Hotels in Split 2026: Luxury, Boutique & Budget Picks

 The 71st edition of Split's summer arts season at the Croatian National Theatre and historic city squares, featuring opera, ballet, theatre, and concerts.

-Split’s best hotels range from boutique properties built inside Diocletian’s Palace to modern sea-view options on the Riva.
-Prices are significantly lower than Dubrovnik.
-All prices in euros (€).
+Split’s best hotels range from boutique properties built inside Diocletian’s Palace to modern sea-view options on the Riva waterfront promenade.
+Prices are significantly lower than Dubrovnik — approximately 30–50% cheaper for comparable quality — making Split better value for longer stays.
+All prices in euros (€) and approximate as of 2026.

 Top luxury and upper-mid hotels